oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 ## Task 6: Create Secrets

-If you take a closer look at the output from Task 4: `kubectl describe adb adb-existing` you'll notice that the resources does not have a value for the ADMIN password or the Wallet:
+If you take a closer look at the output from **Task 4**: `kubectl describe adb adb-existing` you'll notice that the resources does not have a value for the ADMIN password or the Wallet:

 ```yaml
 ...